BigxFish/ECE5324_FinalProject_Bkwiatkowski/README.md

 Additionally, the dataset was altered to include a column that shows the resulting spread of the game and adjusted the column for the predicted (betting line, not NN) spread by making it relative to the home team.

 ## Pipeline / Architecture
-The project employs an Apache Airflow pipeline for systematic data cleaning and preprocessing.
+The project utilized Apache Airflow to build and automate the data pipeline, orchestrating tasks such as data ingestion, cleaning, and transformation.
+Airflow's flexibility  ensured efficient scheduling and monitoring of workflows, supporting the project's nature.
+For the predictive modeling, the Keras neural network (NN) method was employed, leveraging its simplicity and power to achieve accurate NFL spread predictions.
+The combination of Airflow for pipeline management and Keras for modeling ensured a streamlined, scalable, and effective workflow for the project.

 ## Data Quality Assessment
 The dataset demonstrates a moderate-to-high quality status, assessed across dimensions of accuracy, completeness, consistency, timeliness, and reliability.
 Its strengths include comprehensive game results since 1966, cross-referenced data from reputable sources like ESPN, NFL.com, NOAA, and Pro Football Reference, and betting odds spanning 1978 onward.
 However, gaps exist in pre-1978 betting data, and source shifts over time create potential inconsistencies, especially in weather and betting information.
 Timeliness depends on regular updates, and while game results and weather data are reliable, betting odds have moderate reliability due to limited historical sources.
 This assessment was based on examining the dataset’s source diversity, the consistency of reported data, and its coverage over time.
 To enhance quality, the dataset would benefit from standardizing formats, filling data gaps, and improving documentation for better analytical utility and predictive accuracy.